Bell Witch: Nashville Centennial Exposition

 The death of John Bell, December, 1820.
 Illustration first published in 1894.

 A several page account of the Bell Witch legend was included in a sketch of Robertson County and was reportedly written for Nashville's Centennial Exposition in 1880.
 The sketch was published in 1900 by the Tennessee Historical Society.
 The author of the sketch is unknown and the article is undated.
 Dates in the sketch end at 1880.
 The writer stated the source of the first portion of the narrative from "F. R. Miles, William Pride, W. J. Gooch, Ben.
 B. Batts, and many others."
 The author identified the burial disturbance as skull bones previously located in a "mound nearby on the river bluff."
 The return of the remains did not placate the spirit.
 The witch could speak in several languages and would "set the dogs" on unsuspecting victims.
 In the Centennial account, the Bell entity did not explicitly poison John Bell.

 At one time a vial of poison was found in the flue of the chimney, and being taken down, Dr. George B. Hopson gave one drop to a cat, causing its death in seven seconds.
 The witch claimed to have put the poison there for the purpose of killing Mr. Bell.
 Being asked how it was going to administer the poison, it said by pouring it into the dinner pot.
 It is remarkable that, although he enjoyed good health up to the time of this event, Mr. Bell died within [ ] days after the vial was found, being in a stupor at the time of his death.
 From this time the people visited the house less frequently, although the witch would now and then be heard.

 In the Ingram account, attributed to Richard Williams Bell, John Bell was already suffering from an unknown affliction and bedridden for some time.
 John Bell's son, John Bell Jr., found the vial in the cupboard after his father did not wake.
 The family called for Dr. Hopson, while the Bell Witch exclaimed she had fed the poison to John Bell.
 Alex Gunn and John Bell Jr. tested the poison on the cat with a straw, which "died very quick."
+The vial and contents flashed a blue flame when thrown into the fireplace.
 John Bell died the next day on December 20, 1820.

 The Centennial sketch stated the witch could appear as a rabbit, bear or black dog, and imitate various animal sounds.
 The voice claimed it was one of seven spirits with three names given for itself: Three Waters, Tynaperty, and Black Dog.
 The Ingram account also described a family of spirits that demonstrated during a short period of time.
 The members of the 'witch family' had the names of Blackdog, Mathematics, Cypocryphy, and Jerusalem.
 Blackdog was described as the apparent leader of the group.